Junko Onishi (musician): Early career

-After studying at Berklee College of Music, Onishi moved to New York City, where she played with Joe Henderson, Betty Carter, Kenny Garrett, and Mingus Dynasty.
-She has also worked with Jackie McLean, Holly Cole, and Billy Higgins, among others, and recorded eight CDs for Blue Note (Somethin' Else in Japan) as a leader.
+After studying at the Berklee College of Music in Boston, Onishi moved to New York City, where she played with Joe Henderson, Betty Carter, Kenny Garrett, and Mingus Dynasty.
+She has also worked with Jackie McLean, Holly Cole, and Billy Higgins, among others, and has recorded eight CDs for Blue Note Records (Somethin' Else, in Japan) as a leader.

-In May 1994, Junko Onishi played for a week at the Village Vanguard, with Wynton Marsalis's sidemen, bassist Reginald Veal, and drummer Herlin Riley.
+In May 1994, Onishi played for a week at the Village Vanguard, with Wynton Marsalis's sidemen, bassist Reginald Veal, and drummer Herlin Riley.

 Although she lists Duke Ellington, Thelonious Monk, and Ornette Coleman as her primary influences, her playing is also reminiscent of McCoy Tyner and contemporaries such as Kenny Kirkland and Mulgrew Miller.

 Onishi appeared in the documentary Blue Note: A Story of Modern Jazz (1997), playing the song "Trinity" ("Quick") from her album Play, Piano, Play.

 Hiatus and later career

 Onishi stopped performing in the late 1990s, having chosen to study and practice.
-When Jaki Byard, her mentor at that time, died in 1999, she stopped playing completely for two years: "I felt like I lost everything; I felt like I didn't have any more mentors".
-She had to redevelop her technique when she decided to return, and started going to a gym to help her cope with the physical demands of playing.
+When Jaki Byard, her mentor at that time, died in 1999, she stopped playing completely for two years: "I felt like I lost everything; I felt like I didn't have any more mentors."
+She had to redevelop her technique when she decided to return and started going to a gym to help her cope with the physical demands of playing.

 Blue Note released her trio album, Musical Moments in 2009.
-Baroque (Verve), with Onishi leading a much larger group, followed a year later.
+Baroque (Verve, 2010), with Onishi leading a much larger group, followed a year later.